The Basics: Overview

 What are the signs of diabetes?

-Many people with diabetes don’t know they have the disease.
+Many people with diabetes don’t know they have it.
 Some signs of diabetes include:

 - Being very thirsty or very hungry